Hont-Pázmány

 Hont-Pázmány (Hunt-Patzmann) was the name of a gens ("clan") in the Kingdom of Hungary.
 The Gesta Hunnorum et Hungarorum mentions that the ancestors of the family, the brothers Hont (Hunt) and Pázmány (Pazman), originally from the Duchy of Swabia in the Holy Roman Empire, arrived in the late 10th century to the court of Grand Prince Géza of the Magyars:

 The next arrivals were Hunt and Pazman, two half-brothers, courageous knights of Swabian origin.
 These two and their retainers had been journeying through Hungary with the intention of passing over the sea when they were detained by Duke Géza, and finally they girded King Stephen with the sword of knighthood at the river Hron, after the German custom.

-The clan Hontpaznan was mentioned for the first time in 1226 in a charter.
-Several prominent families of the kingdom (e.g., Szentgyörgyi and Forgách) descended from the gens.

-The branches of the clan

-By the 13th century, the clan divided into 12 branches: